Rati smiles broadly

 Caring for a child with retinoblastoma is so much more than treating the cancer.
 Child life focuses on the whole child – supporting their emotional, social, and developmental needs during stressful medical experiences, empowering families, and transforming care through education and play.

-The #RbChildLife Alphabet of Hope highlights simple approaches and vital supports that help children with eye cancer and their families thrive during treatment and beyond.
+The #RbChildLife Alphabet of Hope highlights simple approaches and vital supports that help children and their families thrive during treatment and beyond.

-Published every two weeks throughout 2025-6, each letter will be added to our website with links to further resources on the topic.
-Visit the Alphabet Hub to get involved.
+Every 4 weeks throughout 2025-6, a new letter will be added to our website with links to further resources on the topic.
+Get involved at the Alphabet Hub.

-Join patients, survivors, family members, medical professionals, and scientists for three days of programming, community and collaboration in the Lone Star State.
+Join patients, survivors, family members, medical professionals, scientists, and advocates for 3 days of conversation, collaboration, and community in the Lone Star State.

 Stay up-to-date with WE C Hope’s eNewsletter!